As obvious and as simple as it sounds, the best way to be ready for the future is to prepare for it.

 Most forward-thinking businesses are, at this time, turning to intelligent automation.
 They are asking questions like: Where do the bottlenecks exist?
 What roles are better off automated?
 How will the evolution of these roles impact the bottom line of the business?
 What are industry trends leading up to?
 How fast should you adapt and try new things?
 Will this be a positive change?

-Certain roles within organisations simply must evolve to measure up to competition and the speed of the on-demand economy.
+Certain roles within organizations simply must evolve to measure up to competition and the speed of the on-demand economy.
 These roles are repetitive tasks that require little to no shift from routine.
-The increasing rate of digitalisation requires that businesses move from manual to automated processes, powered by machine learning, leaving room for their employees to focus on more strategic, fulfilling and long-term-impact activities.
+The increasing rate of digitalization requires that businesses move from manual to automated processes, powered by machine learning, leaving room for their employees to focus on more strategic, fulfilling and long-term-impact activities.

 Here are four roles within your company that are better off automated for efficiency: